doeun-235/doeun-235/README.md

 I crawled datum of musics in the given playlist, from a music streaming site 'genie.com', and exported DB as xlsx file.

 ### [1902 NIMS report](https://github.com/neulbo-187/1902-NIMS-report)
-I made 2 progrmas.
+I made 2 programs.
 The first one is classifing iris data with decision tree and random forest.
 The second one is suggesting houses and positioning the houses on the map.
 I became more skillful at using sklearn, Pandas, and Folium through this project.

 ### [School Projects](https://github.com/neulbo-187/graduate-course)
 #### [Homeworks for the lecture 'Machine Learning 3'](https://github.com/neulbo-187/graduate-course/tree/main/19-1/Machine-Learning-3)
+I implemented the first visit Monte-Carlo method and TD for solving the finding optimal route problem.
+I revised or made a code using NumPy and TensorFlow.

 #### [Homeworks for the lecture 'Algorithms'](https://github.com/neulbo-187/graduate-course/tree/main/20-1/Algorithms)